nishiki-tech/nishiki-frontend/docs/ICON_NOTE.md

 ## Steps to use an icon

 1. Use the Icon component defined in src/components/ui/icon.tsx.
-2. Define the size with the "size" property of the component.
+2. Define the size with the "size" property of the component By default it's set to be md.
 3. Define the color with "color" property.
 4. Define additional styling with "className" property if it's needed.
+You can overwrite size and color.